Insights > How to Get Started with Points, Miles, and Credit Cards

 Welcome bonuses

 To meet these goals, you’ll most likely want to shift all your spending to your new card.
-This can mean putting anything from groceries and dining to clothing, gas, and car insurance on your card.
+This can mean putting anything from groceries and dining to clothing, gas, and car insurance on your card and then paying it off each month.

 Bonus spending categories